gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 input.
 The source is available on [GitHub](https://github.com/tox-dev/turbohtml) and [PyPI](https://pypi.org/project/turbohtml/) as `pip install turbohtml`.

+I organized the C source for reading beside the specifications and profiles cited here.

 ## The code needed oracles

 I developed turbohtml over about one month of continuous background work with Anthropic's Opus 4.8 and some Fable, across close to 300 pull requests.
 I reviewed most merged code and typed a minority of it.

+I spent my own time on verification.
+A fast parser with subtle errors is worse than a slower correct one.

 That disclosure shifts the final question from authorship to verification.
 A fast result generated by a model provides no reason to trust parsing behavior.
 The project needed independent systems capable of rejecting plausible but wrong